Jae wanted to fold an origami fan, so I weaved in a lesson on fractions while doing so:

 Happy teaching fractions!

 P.S.
-Check out my workshops here
+Check out our workshops & learning materials here

 Disclosure: Mummy’s Homeschool™ is an informational site that receives compensation if readers make purchases from affiliate links (these are marked with an *).
 If we receive compensation from the companies whose products we review, this would be disclosed.
-These compensation help to maintain and grow Mummy’s Homeschool™.
+These compensations help to maintain and grow Mummy’s Homeschool™.
 We are independently owned and the opinions expressed here are our own.